Tennis Elbow 2013

 The higher your speed is, the more:

-The smaller you are, the more you accelerate quickly.
+The smaller you are, the quicker you accelerate your run.
 But this bonus is very small, just big enough to compensate the difference of wingspan with taller players, so that it doesn't give a handicap to play with a smaller player.

 The stamina defines the maximum number of accelerations you can do before they lose in accuracy and power because of the tiredness: